 What Is Hygiene?

-Hygiene is the practice of maintain cleanliness for preserving health and preventing the spread of diseases.
-The word is derived from Greek, which means “an act of health.”
+Hygiene is the practice of maintaining cleanliness for preserving health and preventing the spread of diseases.
+The word comes from Greek, which means “an act of health.”

 Most of the time, hygiene refers to personal hygiene, which means maintaining cleanliness in your whole body.
+Just like with your physical health, it’s important to take good care of your sexual health.
 That includes oral hygiene, feminine hygiene, and more.
 The most common acts of personal hygiene include washing your hands, taking a bath, and brushing your teeth.

 Besides personal hygiene, food hygiene is also crucial.
-Some common food hygiene practices include cleaning your food, using clean utensils, proper cooking, proper storing, and proper reheating.
-Similar to personal hygiene, being reckless with food hygiene also increases the risk of spreading disease.
-Dirty food may contain viruses or bacteria in it.
-If eaten, these will cause people to get sick.
+Standard food hygiene practices include cleaning your food, using clean utensils, proper cooking, storing, and proper reheating.
+Like personal hygiene, being reckless with food hygiene also increases the risk of spreading disease.
+Contaminated food may contain viruses or bacteria in it.
+If you eat one of these, you will likely get sick.

 Terrible hygiene may allow germs to enter our bodies and make us sick.
 We could also unknowingly spread the germs to other people, causing them to fall ill.
-Some examples of diseases that could spread easily due to poor hygiene are diarrhea, influenza, hepatitis A, and even COVID-19.
+Some diseases that could spread quickly due to poor hygiene are diarrhea, influenza, hepatitis A, and even COVID-19.

 What Is Sanitation?

-Meanwhile, sanitation is focused on the health of all the people in a community.
+Meanwhile, sanitation focuses on the health of all the people in a community.
 On a smaller scale, adequate home sanitation will protect your family from illness.
 However, the sanitation quality of a neighborhood is more important.
-Because even if your house is clean, members of your family can still catch a disease from the surrounding environment.
+Because even if your house is clean, your family members can still catch a disease from the surrounding environment.

-Although they focus on different things, the main purpose of both hygiene and sanitation is maintaining health and preventing diseases.
-We need to pay attention to both practices, or we will be at risk of getting ill.
-The more people care about hygiene and sanitation, the healthier we all will be.
+Although they focus on different things, the primary purpose of hygiene and sanitation is to maintain health and prevent diseases.
+We need to pay attention to both practices, or we will risk getting ill.
+The more people care about hygiene and sanitation, the healthier we will be.